Gustav Stickley: Craftsman Farms

-Stickley moved his headquarters to New York City in 1905 and by 1907 began to acquire property to establish a boarding school for boys in Morris Plains, New Jersey (what is now Parsippany, New Jersey).
+Stickley moved his headquarters to New York City in 1905.
+By 1907, he began to acquire property to establish a boarding school for boys in Morris Plains, New Jersey (what is now Parsippany, New Jersey).
 Craftsman Farms was designed to include vegetable gardens, orchards, dairy cows and chickens.
-The main house there is constructed from chestnut logs and stone found on the property.
+The main house was constructed from chestnut logs and stone sourced on the property, beneath a green Ludowici tile roof.
 As he wrote in The Craftsman:

 There are elements of intrinsic beauty in the simplification of a house built on the log cabin idea.
 First, there is the bare beauty of the logs themselves with their long lines and firm curves.
 Then there is the open charm felt of the structural features which are not hidden under plaster and ornament, but are clearly revealed, a charm felt in Japanese architecture. ...
 The quiet rhythmic monotone of the wall of logs fills one with the rustic peace of a secluded nook in the woods.

 Although the main house at Craftsman Farms was initially conceived of as a clubhouse for students, lack of interest in the school prompted Stickley to live there with his family instead.
 The planned school never became a reality.
 By 1913, changing tastes and the financial strain of his new twelve-story Craftsman Building in Manhattan, conceived as a department store, began to take their toll; in 1915 he filed for bankruptcy, stopping publication of The Craftsman in December 1916 and selling Craftsman Farms in 1917.